There are at least four conversations on your to-do list that you haven't had yet.

 After the prep, the conversation is mostly delivery

-These four decisions — outcome, category, response plan, cost of inaction — are the real prep.
+These four decisions — category, outcome, response plan, cost of inaction — are the real prep.
 The script you write afterward is the easy part.

 The reason hard conversations feel hard usually isn't that the words are difficult.
 It's that you walked in without deciding what you actually wanted, what kind of conversation it was, or what you'd do when it got uncomfortable — so the room decided for you.